 ITEMS BOOKED AS FOUND PROPERTY: Items will be held for 90 days.
 After 90 days, finders may contact the Property Officer for information on how to claim the property (cell phones, computers, or other property which contains or may contain private or identifying information in addition to weapons cannot be released).

-ITEMS BOOKED WITH A SEARCH WARRANT: Contact the Property Officer regarding return of items, 1536 P.C. requires a court order to release property held by search warrant.
+ITEMS BOOKED WITH A SEARCH WARRANT: Contact the Property Officer regarding the return of items, 1536 P.C. requires a court order to release property held by a search warrant.

 5150/ 8102 WELFARE AND INSTITUTIONS CODE

 Although legal for recreational and medical use in California, marijuana is still classified as an illegal drug under federal law.

 Return of marijuana sized during a criminal case or for safekeeping will require a court order.

 In storage, marijuana can become contaminated and is especially subject to mold contamination.
 Ingestion of molds can be harmful to your health.
 If you insist on using previously stored marijuana, it is strongly recommended that you have it analyzed to ensure it is not contaminated.